-The notes will be senior unsecured obligations and will rank pari passu in right of payment to all other unsecured senior indebtedness of the Company.
+The notes will be senior unsecured obligations and will rank equally in right of payment to all other unsecured senior indebtedness of the Company.

 The Company is a holding company whose principal asset is the stock of its subsidiaries.
 Although the notes will not be subordinated in right of payment to any other indebtedness of the Company, the right of the Company and its creditors, including the holders of notes, under general equitable principles, to participate in any distributions of assets of any subsidiary of the Company upon the Company's liquidation or reorganization or otherwise is, unless there is a substantive consolidation of the Company with its subsidiaries, likely to be subject to the prior claims of creditors of such subsidiary, except to the extent that the claims of the Company itself as a creditor of such subsidiary may be recognized.
 In addition, the ability of any subsidiary to pay dividends or make loans to the Company may be prohibited or otherwise restricted by such subsidiary's credit arrangements with third parties.
 In particular, PHH's credit arrangements limit the payment of dividends and the outstanding principal balance of loans to the Company to 40% of consolidated net income (as defined) for each fiscal year.
 In addition, such credit arrangements prohibit PHH from paying dividends or making loans to the Company in certain circumstances.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Liquidity and Capital Resources.'
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Liquidity and Capital Resources."

-As of , 1998, after giving pro forma effect to the offering of the notes and the application of the net proceeds therefrom, the Company would have had approximately \$ billion of indebtedness outstanding, including the 6.45% Senior Debentures due 2003 issued in connection with the Company's FELINE PRIDES offering, which would have ranked pari passu with the notes, and the total liabilities of the Company's subsidiaries (excluding amounts owed to the Company) would have been \$ billion.
+As of September 30, 1998, after giving pro forma effect to the offering of the notes and the application of the net proceeds therefrom, the Company would have had approximately \$5,188.2 million of indebtedness outstanding (excluding debt under management and mortgage programs), including the 6.45% Senior Debentures due 2003 issued in connection with the Company's FELINE PRIDES offering, which would have ranked equally with the notes.
+As of September 30, 1998, the total indebtedness of the Company's subsidiaries (excluding amounts owed to the Company or other subsidiaries) was \$6,262.0 million.